-We will meet at the airport and fly to Barcelona, Spain, the capital of the province of Catalonia.
+We will meet in Barcelona, Spain, the capital of the province of Catalonia.
 After landing we’ll take a tour of one of the most beautiful cities in Europe.
 We will see the Sagrada Familia, one of the famous works of the architect Antonio Gaudi, and also one of the symbols of the city.
 Gaudi never lived to see it finished.
 During the tour we will be impressed by the architect’s other buildings, which are scattered throughout the city.
 We will see the Plaza Cataluña, the city’s famous main square, as well as the Columbus column, a monument near the harbor built to honor the famous explorer, Christopher Columbus.
 We will stroll along the famous, vibrant Ramblas Avenue, as well as the nearby Boqueria Market, which is close by.
 Finally, we will visit the ancient synagogue of the Rashba – Rabbi Shimon Ben Adret.

 Day 2: Tuesday, Barcelona – Basalo – Gerona – Barcelona